Linaro/lava/doc/v2/relating.rst

 failure.
 Test writers often need to modify how the original test behaves, to be able to identify which pieces of output are relevant to any particular test failure.
-Each test is different and uses different ways to describe, summarise, report and fail test operations.
-Test writers already need to write customised wrappers to run different tests in similar ways.
-To be able to relate the failures back to the source code, a lot more customisation is likely to be required.
+Each test is different and uses different ways to describe, summarize, report and fail test operations.
+Test writers already need to write customized wrappers to run different tests in similar ways.
+To be able to relate the failures back to the source code, a lot more customization is likely to be required.

 Overall, LAVA can only be one part of the effort to triage test failures and debug the original source code.
 Results need to be